Time Machine – anywhere, anytime!

 sudo tmutil disablelocal

-Posted on July 29, 2011, in OS X Lion, Time Machine and tagged backups, emergency backup, hard disk, local, local snapshots, missing disk space, mobilebackups, recover, recovery, Resume, snapshots, time machine.
+Posted on July 29, 2011, in OS X Lion, Time Machine and tagged backups, emergency backup, hard disk, local, local snapshots, missing disk space, mobilebackups, recover, recovery, Resume, snapshots, Time Machine.
 Bookmark the permalink.
-Comments Off on Time Machine – anywhere, anytime!.
+Leave a comment.